javaee/jms-spec/pages/JMS21Plan.md

 ## Anything else

-There's a complete list of all currently-proposed features (too many to do all of them) on the on the [JMS 2.1 planning page](/jms-spec/pages/JMS21Planning).
+There's a complete list of all currently-proposed features (too many to do all of them) on the on the [JMS planning long list](/jms-spec/pages/JMS21LongList).

 Note the following two requests for changes to the MDB specification (by definition this is not within our direct control).